 Columbia University in the City of New York is among your best bets if you're planning on studying Economics.
 A favorite major for undergrads, there are roughly 309 students enrolled in this program at .
 With over 20,000 students, this school is among the largest schools in the country.

 Economics is the most popular major at Columbia University in the City of New York.This school's rate of student loan default of 2.0% is significantly below the national average of 7.0%.
-If you're considering learning more, you can view every one of Columbia University in the City of New York's rankings here.
+Look at every one of Columbia University in the City of New York's rankings to learn more.